Tag Archives: creepy bugs

 “Yeah,” Becca said, pretending she didn’t know better.
 The board book pages would not survive a reading in the tub.
 She had not quite finished the book during her pre-bath big-girl potty time.
 Even though she could recite the tale word for word from memory, she did not like to leave it undone.
 After all, the story was a mystery that needed to be solved.

 “Why don’t you finish it after your bath?”
-Kev suggested.
-He filled a large plastic cup to rinse her hair.
+I suggested.
+I filled a large plastic cup to rinse her hair.

 “It’s not a bedtime book, it’s a bathroom book, Daddy.”
 Duh implied.

-Kev spied the book as he placed a finger under Becca’s chin and lifted slowly so she would face the ceiling while he rinsed the shampoo from her hair.
-Grover, the affable, goofy blue Muppet of Sesame Street fame, warned clearly from The Little Golden Book cover that there would be a monster at the end.
+I spied the book as I placed a finger under Becca’s chin and lifted slowly so she would face the ceiling while I rinsed the shampoo from her hair.
+Grover, the affable blue Muppet of Sesame Street fame, warned clearly from The Little Golden Book cover that there would be a monster at the end.
 This was Becca’s current favorite bathroom text.
 The suspense that built with each turning page stirred in her that wiggy feeling of nervous excitement, even though she knew full well that the book’s “monster” was only Grover himself, not scary at all.

-“I’m afraid it’s too late,” Kev said.
-He flipped the metal toggle to drain the tub.
+“I’m afraid it’s too late,” I said and flipped the metal toggle to drain the tub.
 “Your bath is all done.
 Time to dry off.”

-Kev enjoyed these times when it was his turn to get Becca ready for bed.
-Jess would handle his usual post-dinner dish washing and dog walking duties.
+I enjoyed these times when it was my turn to get Becca ready for bed.
+Kim would handle my usual post-dinner dish washing and dog walking duties.
 It would not be long before their little princess was too big for her daddy to help with the bath routine.
-Unfortunately, the dirty dishes and dog poo would never outgrow him.
+The dirty dishes and dog poo would never outgrow him.

-Tonight, Jess had the bedtime story honors.
-Once that was complete and she clicked off the big light, Kev rejoined Becca in her bedroom.
+Tonight, Kim had the bedtime story honors.
+Once that was complete and she clicked off the big light, I rejoined Becca in her bedroom.

 “Don’t let the bed bugs bite,” Becca chimed in with the sing-song benediction of her bedtime ritual.